-Godfrey Davis' director responsible for short-term hire, Peter Leaver, believes that hiring short-term vehicles, even on a daily basis, not only ensures drivers have properly insured and roadworthy vehicles, but could also result in substantial savings for employers.
+Godfrey Davis' director responsible for short-term hire, Peter Leaver, believes that hiring short-term vehicles, even daily, not only ensures drivers have properly insured but roadworthy vehicles, it could also result in substantial savings for employers.

 He said: 'Although some companies have seen the light over the strategic use of short-term rental vehicles, many have yet to do so.
 Organisations that are employing them do so largely for economic reasons; the growing concern over corporate liability of drivers using their own vehicles on company business is adding to the viability of the principle.'